 The scene in reminiscent, also of the opening of Mary Shelley’s Frankenstein when the narrator and his audience gather to share stories.
 Monsters and the void of the sea are deeply and permanently linked.

 Quint’s lines call to Mind Friedrich Nietzche’s famous passage, “Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.”

 These are notions and insights of the leviathan mythology.
 The relationship between humanity and the monsters that it chooses to fight.

-My leviathan poem and this essay is a very small contribution to a vast and wonderful human heritage.
+My leviathan poem and this essay is a small contribution to the vast and wonderful human heritage which contemplates the vast and powerful .
 Humanity’s relationship to the monsters of the deep is one of the primal orientations that occupies our species.
 Leviathan is the vast and unseen predator that can crush us, as individuals or as a collective.
 Our awe, dread, fear, respect, admiration totemic aspiration or whatever other affect we may put upon Leviathan are a fundamental motivating force in our lives.

 We are leviathan.

 Do you know of a ”Leviathan” poem or reference that should be included here?
 Let me know using the contact page.

 - Image of a naturalistic depiction of the biblical Leviathan https://www.pinterest.ca/pin/423619908672037529/